 Once you've gotten the hang of what's gluten-free of what's not, you can educate your friends and family.
-Don't be shy to share your successes (and failures) with them.
-Tell them how you've begun to thrive after you ditched gluten
+Please don't be shy to share your successes (and failures) with them.
+Tell them how you've begun to thrive after you ditched gluten.

 Share your favorite gluten-free dishes with your friends and family.

-Good luck with your g-free journey!
+Good luck with your gluten-free journey!
 And if you have questions along the way, you only have to ask.

 A German girl turned American sharing hundreds of easy, homemade comfort food recipes perfect for everyday cooking.